tagohd/mono/Characters/Case Weston.md

 OOOH!
 Maybe he's an [[Institute for the Magical Arts & Sciences|IMAS]] auditor sent to investigate James (so, he's not just Wolfwood; he's also Milly[^1]).
 IMAS caught wind that James is researching the spell [[Destroy Legendary Artifact]], and being a group of huge nerds, they aren't too happy about the possibility of priceless [[Legendary Artifacts]] being destroyed.
 Unlike Meryl and Milly, he's undercover.

+[Lun]: Oh, this doesn't work anymore with my whole idea for [[James's Excuse]], but that hasn't been agreed upon anyway.
+Also, he might be investigating James for the IMAS for other reasons if we go that route (he's a powerful evil wizard man who seems to be getting increasingly unstable or something).

 [^1]: Personality-wise, he's probably more similar to Meryl, but Milly also has a big fuck-off gun, and that's an important part of Case's character.

 >[!question] Undercover as what?